HystericLamp/OS_DevLearning/README.md

 # OS_DevLearning
-This repository holds documentation and tutorials I followed in doing OS development
+This repository holds documentation and tutorials I followed in learning OS development Any work done here is for learning purposes only